 Contact a Miami Dog Bite Lawyer for a Free Consultation

 Were you or your child bitten by a dog?
 We’re here to help you fight to hold the dog owner responsible for their animal’s attack.
-Call an experienced Miami dog bite lawyer at Shaked Law Firm to schedule a free consultation today.
+Call an experienced Miami dog bite lawyer at Shaked Law Personal Injury Lawyers to schedule a free consultation today.